jacob-carlborg/remarkify/README.md

 For the latest release see: [releases/latest](https://github.com/jacob-carlborg/remarkify/releases/latest).

-Pre-compiled binares are available for macOS and Linux for 64bit.
+Pre-compiled binares are available for macOS (10.7 and later) and Linux for 64bit.
 The Linux binaries are completely statically linked and should work on any distribution or version.

 ## Usage